Looking for car stereos?Start shopping

 Bass in your Silverado

 Some later models with the Bose system have a powered subwoofer mounted in the center console.
-You can remove this sub and its small amplifier, and it's possible to install an aftermarket sub in this location if you power it with a new amp.
-We don’t recommend this route because it requires a lot of time and sweat.
+You can remove this sub and its small amplifier, and replace it with an aftermarket sub if you power it with a new amp.
+We don’t recommend this route, though, because it requires a vast amount of time and effort.

 |Here’s a better way to get great bass in this Silverado.
 You’ll find a large assortment of aftermarket enclosures that fit into a variety of locations in this truck, many already loaded with a sub, and some even with a built-in amp.
 The sub will still be tucked out of the way but will produce a much deeper, tighter bass kick based on the power of the amp you add.||